Make SURE your child makes progress in reading with great IEP goals for reading fluency and reading decoding. Learn How:

 - Reading Comprehension

-For each area your child needs to master, you will write an IEP goal.
+For each area your child needs to master, writing an IEP goal for reading or two is recommended.

 Step 2) Pick a Data-driven Means of Measuring Progress: